If you work in ecommerce paid search, then having a working knowledge of Shopping Ads is essential for keeping up with the competition.

 While there is a level of automation to them, there are also things you should regularly do to keep your Shopping campaigns humming and profitable.

 One of those things is to monitor and take action on your search query report in Shopping campaigns.

-I recommend getting into the account regularly (at least weekly or monthly, depending on your account size) to mine through your search terms as there will be times Google or Bing gets out of control in what they allow to match to your products and you will want to add those as exclusions.
+I recommend getting into the account regularly (at least weekly or monthly, depending on your account size) to mine through your search terms as there will be times Google or Microsoft gets out of control in what they allow to match to your products.
+You will want to add those as exclusions.

-You can also find opportunities here to add into your Search campaigns as well if Shopping demonstrates positive results for some queries you’re not currently targeting with text ads.
+On the positive side, you can also find opportunities here to add new keywords into your Search campaigns if Shopping demonstrates positive results for some queries you’re not currently targeting with text ads.